Did COVID-19 undermine learning for UK music students?

 Did UCU strikes amplify disruption during the pandemic?

 Strikes layered timetable instability onto constrained access and remote delivery.
 Students reported uncertainty around assessment dates and progression, with performance-based modules most affected.
 Where departments communicated changes promptly, clarified assessment briefs and offered catch-up routes, anxiety fell; where communications lagged, disruption compounded.
+The practical takeaway is simple: when disruption stacks up, fast communication prevents confusion turning into disengagement.

 How did students experience remote learning?